software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 18
 >
-> Plan the tasks for the eighth user story, "{{site.sprint_2_user_story_8}}".
-Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 22 to get tips for the implementation.
->
-> Create an issue for each task.
-Add either "frontend" or "backend" label for the issues.
-Set the milestone as "Sprint 2".
-Add the issues to the Backlog project's "Sprint Backlog" column.

-{: .important-title }

-> Exercise 19
->
 > Implement the tasks of the fifth user story, "{{site.sprint_2_user_story_5}}".
 >
 > The implementation could look something like this: